 In order to maintain an accurate voter database, our office continually updates voter registration records to account for the unfortunate situation of a deceased voter.
-When our office is notified of the deceased party, the Registrar of Voters cancels that voter record.
+Upon notification of the deceased party, the Registrar of Voters cancels that voter record.
 Our office receives notification through the following methods:

-Periodic death records provided by the Health Care Agency.

-A list of deceased voters, which is provided by the California Secretary of State's office multiple times a year.

-The Registrar of Voters office checks the obituaries listed in the newspapers daily.

-Notification from a family member, including the name, address and date of death of the deceased.

-Returned mail that is marked "Deceased".

-The Registrar of Voters checks the Social Security Death Index if we are informed of a possible deceased voter by a third party.
+- Periodic death records provided by the Health Care Agency. - A list of deceased voters, which is provided by the California Secretary of State's office multiple times a year. - The Registrar of Voters office checks the obituaries listed in the newspapers daily. - The roster index correction request, which is available at the polling places on Election Day. - Notification from a family member, including the name, address and date of death of the deceased. - Returned mail that is marked "Deceased". - The Registrar of Voters checks the Social Security Death Index if we are informed of a possible deceased voter by a third party.

-Although we cancel thousands of deceased voter registrations each year, there is a small number of individual voters who are not included in the notifications above, and consequently remain on the voter registration list.
+Although we cancel thousands of deceased voter registration each year, there is a small number of individual voters that are not included in the notifications above, and consequently remain on the voter registration list.
 If the voter was not in California when he or she passed away, it is possible that we would not be informed of the death because the State of California does not receive deceased records from other states.
 There is also the possibility that the information on the deceased record does not correctly match the information of the voter record.
 Often in these situations, a third party will notify our office of the deceased voter.
 Although our office will conduct the necessary research to cancel the voter, we are working to minimize or eliminate the need for an individual to notify our office of a deceased voter.
 We are currently using other data sources, with nationwide death records, that will reduce the number of deceased voters on our voter registration list.
-This is also helping to identify voters who may have not died recently, but our office has never been notified.
+This is also helping to identify voters who may have not deceased recently, but our office has never been notified.